visphort/gdnative-ffmpeg-recorder/README.md

 You will have to first download the [Godot C++ Bindings][godot-cpp] for your target Godot version and then place the `godot-cpp` folder in the project root folder.

+Then you will have to install the required libraries: `libavcodec`, `libavformat` and `libswscale` and their development packages on your system.
+Their names may vary based on the package manager and systems you are using.

 Then to compile, run:

 ```
 scons platform=<platform name> target=<debug/release>